-Fuhrer Directive No. 17 was
+Fuhrer Directive No. 17 was issued on 1

-the RAF, targeting their air units, ground installations, observation facilities and aircraft factories.
+targeting their air units, ground installations, observation facilities and aircraft factories.
 It also

-stated that all preparations for invasion would be completed by 15 September 1940, the original deadline being
+stated that all preparations for invasion would be completed by 15 September 1940, the original deadline

-propaganda film crews in attendance.
+with propaganda film crews in attendance.
 Mid-September saw theKriegsmarine complete its assembly of the vessels to be used in the initial lift, as well as the

 finalisation of the German forces to be used, the assault routes to be taken, as well as the plans for

-theLuftwaffe’s defeat in the Battle of Britain
+Needless to say, theLuftwaffe’s defeat in the Battle of Britain

 forced Hitler to postpone the invasion on 17 September 1940 and then on 12 October 1940 postpone it until the